bernalo-lab/production-failure-patterns/README.md

 ---

+11.  # 20 “Black Swan” Rare Production Failure Patterns

+See available '20 “Black Swan” Rare Production Failure Patterns' <a href="./categories/rare-patterns/rare-patterns.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">here</a>

+These are low-frequency but high-impact failure patterns that can create severe outages, regulatory incidents, financial loss, or complete operational paralysis.
+They are often difficult to predict, poorly documented, and rarely included in standard incident playbooks.

+When they happen, they expose gaps in architecture, resilience planning, and incident judgement.

+These patterns create authority because very few engineers prepare for them properly.

+---

 ## Part of the Incident Engineering Knowledge Base

 This repository is part of a broader effort to document production failure patterns and debugging strategies.